Skip to content

 NIST AI RMF — MAP Function

 The NIST AI RMF positions impact analysis within its MAP function, which covers context establishment and risk identification.
-MAP 5 specifically requires characterising impacts on individuals, groups, communities, organisations, and society — documenting the likelihood and magnitude of each identified impact, including both potentially beneficial and harmful effects.
+MAP 5 specifically requires characterizing impacts on individuals, groups, communities, organizations, and society — documenting the likelihood and magnitude of each identified impact, including both potentially beneficial and harmful effects.
 This is explicitly broader than user-facing risks; it extends to people who are affected by the system without interacting with it directly.

 The framework also requires documenting practices and personnel for ongoing engagement with relevant AI actors and integrating feedback about positive, negative, and unanticipated impacts after deployment.
 The impact assessment doesn’t close at go-live.
 Unanticipated effects that emerge in production need to be captured and fed back into the assessment.